replayio/docs/src/app/browser-devtools/source-viewer/page.md

 ### Source Map explorer

-Most of the time you should not have to think about the source mapping betweeen your original code and the generated minified code that runs in the browser.
+Most of the time you should not have to think about the source mapping between your original code and the generated minified code that runs in the browser.

 When you believe there’s a source mapping issue though, it can be helpful to click on the source map explorer button in the footer and view the mappings.